 If you utilized the NUA strategy in this scenario, you would save $50,000 in income taxes.

-It’s pertinent to understand how NUA withdrawals work.
-One of the following must apply to you:
+To take an NUA distribution, one of the following must apply to you:

-- (2) you are age 59 ½,
+- You are age 59 ½,

-- (3) you are disabled, or
+- You are disabled, or

+Beyond these guidelines, there are also additional factors to consider when deciding if NUA is the right strategy for you.
+For example, are you under age 59 ½?
 If so, you may be subject to a 10% penalty for early withdrawal.
 Additionally, assets outside retirement plans do not enjoy the same creditor protection.
 Finally, NUA may not always be the most tax-efficient strategy, especially if the price of the stock declines or tax rates change.